 Qualified derivatives dealer (QDD).
 A QDD is a qualified intermediary (QI) that is an eligible entity that agrees to assume the requirements of a QDD and the other requirements in the QI Agreement.
 Any applicable home office or branch that seeks to be a QDD must qualify and be approved for QDD status.
 A QDD must document itself to a withholding agent with a Form W-8IMY indicating that it is acting as a QDD for payments with respect to potential section 871(m) transactions and underlying securities that it receives in a principal capacity, separately identify the home office or branch as the recipient on a withholding statement (if necessary), and indicate on the form that it will assume primary chapters 3 and 4 withholding responsibilities and primary Form 1099 reporting and backup withholding responsibilities for certain payments it makes and receives as a QDD.
-See Regulations section 1.1441-1(e)(6) and the QI Agreement for more information.
+See Regulations section 1.1441-1(e)(6) and the QI Agreement in Rev. Proc.
+2017-15 for more information.
+See also Notice 2020-2.